zhxinyu/cosan/tutorial/tutorial.md

 ## Installation

-[Cosan](http://www.colum:bia.edu/~xz2691/cosan/) is a [header-only](https://en.wikipedia.org/wiki/Header-only#:~:text=In%20the%20context%20of%20the,in%20a%20header%20file%20form.) library such that full definitions of all functions, classes comprising the library are visible to the compiler in a header file form.
+Cosan is a [header-only](https://en.wikipedia.org/wiki/Header-only#:~:text=In%20the%20context%20of%20the,in%20a%20header%20file%20form.) library such that full definitions of all functions, classes comprising the library are visible to the compiler in a header file form.
 In order to use [Cosan](http://www.columbia.edu/~xz2691/cosan/), all you need is to download and extract [Cosan](http://www.columbia.edu/~xz2691/cosan/) 's source code.
 One can check out the Cosan repository using [Git](https://git-scm.com/), use
 ```
 git clone https://github.com/gchenra/cosan.git
 ```
-As a matter of fact, the header files in the [cosan](http://www.columbia.edu/~xz2691/cosan/namespace_cosan.html) subdirectory are the only files needed to compile programs using Cosan.
+As a matter of fact, the header files in the Cosan subdirectory are the only files needed to compile programs using Cosan.
 The header files are the same for all platforms and it is not necessary to use CMake.

 The library includes several external header-only library for full functionality.
 They are [fmt](https://fmt.dev/latest/index.html) ,[Eigen](http://eigen.tuxfamily.org/) ,[gsl](https://github.com/microsoft/GSL).
 They can be downloaded via
 ```